 Academic Opportunities within the School of Science

-On Friday, May 17th, 2019 the School of Science is hosting their graduation brunch for the graduating students in the undergraduate and graduate programs in all School of Science departments.
+On Friday, May 17th, 2019 the School of Science hosted their graduation brunch for the graduating students in the undergraduate and graduate programs in all School of Science departments.
 The event is to congratulate the graduates and wish them the best of luck in their future endeavors.
+To view and download photo's from this event click here.

 Joseph S. Levinger, a theoretical nuclear physicist who worked on the Manhattan Project during World War II and spent nearly three decades teaching at Rensselaer Polytechnic Institute, died on October 25.
 He was 96.
 Levinger was appointed assistant professor in the Physics Department in 1951.
 In 1953 he was promoted to associate professor and promoted to professor in 1964.